rotskoff-group/idiom/cookbook/README.md

       weight: 1.0
 ```

-Other provided scorers include SPARROW, ProtGPS, PADDLE, and STARLING in
+Other provided scorers include SPARROW, ProtGPS, and PADDLE in
 `cookbook/rewards/scorers/`.
 To add your own, see [custom_scorer.py](rewards/scorers/custom_scorer.py) and point `cmd` to your script.
 That template includes detailed setup, scoring, communication, and testing instructions.

 <br>